casper-network/ceps/text/0003-hash-indexed-object-store.md

 An obvious question with this approach would be, who puts data on a CDN in the first place?

+* An easy first implementation would be an opt-in (via config.toml) behavior for a node instance to upload daily snapshots of the entire chain to a target CDN, and an opt-in behavior to use one or more CDN's.
+CasperLabs operated nodes would operate a CDN and opt-in to both options using our own CDN.
+Node operators who trust use could opt-in to use the CDN we provide.
+Those who do not are free to wire up their own CDN if they like.
-* An easy first take is to upload daily snapshots of the whole chain ourselves.
-This already considerably reduces the burden on the network when new nodes are joining.
+* This minimal version would considerably reduce the burden on the network of new nodes joining, at the cost of periodic activity spikes on nodes pushing snapshots to a CDN.
-* Another approach is to allow any node to push objects to the CDN.
-This might require a plausibility check (i.e. show that the object is reachable from genesis) and thus specialized software.
+* Another approach is to allow any node to push objects to a CDN.
+This might require a plausibility check (i.e. show that the object is reachable from genesis) and thus would need some specialized software to enable.
 * Clients could also upload Wasm blocks to a CDN beforehand, making the actual deploy really small.

 Note that none of this is strictly required as all the CDN functionality is strictly optional with regards to the correct operation of the network.